akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 like this to prevent leaks, and in normal operations you should not rely on the mechanism and rather use `KillSwitch` or normal completion signals to manage the lifecycles of your streams.

-If we look at the following example, where we create the `ActorMaterializer` within an `Actor`:
+If we look at the following example, where we create the `Materializer` within an `Actor`:

 Scala
 :   @@snip [FlowDocSpec.scala](/akka-docs/src/test/scala/docs/stream/FlowDocSpec.scala) { #materializer-from-actor-context }